biomedical-translation-corpora/training-data-pubannotation/README.md

 en/zh | [Training_Data_English_zh_en](http://pubannotation.org/projects/Training_Data_English_zh_en) | [Training_Data_Chinese_zh_en](http://pubannotation.org/projects/Training_Data_Chinese_zh_en)
 en/ja | |

+## Tasks

+- Create Pubmed resources for the languages [OK]
+- Create repositories in PubAnnotation
+- Double-check the language of the abstracts
+- Enforce the same number of documentos in both repositories of a language pair
+- Mine additional PMIDs for the repositories
+- Evaluate repositories by training one (or more) of our baseline MT systems

 ## Team

 - [Mariana Neves](https://mariananeves.github.io/), German Federal Institute for Risk Assessment (Germany)